anamud/mir-dev/docs/MIR_UG.md

 ```
 ==TODO:== Explain file contents

-MIR contains a module called the `recorder` which produces detailed execution traces.
+MIR contains a `recorder` which produces execution traces.
 Use the `-r` flag to enable the recorder and get detailed state and event traces in a set of `mir-recorder-trace-*.rec` files.
 Each file represents a worker thread.
 The files can be inspected individually or combined and visualized using Paraver.
 ```
 $ MIR_CONF="-r" ./fib-opt
 $ $MIR_ROOT/scripts/profiling/thread/rec2paraver.py \